csc-training/AI4Spec/README.md

 This repo contains Jupyter Notebooks for CSC Spring School on Computational Chemistry, specifically the AI/ML for QC hands-on.
-The tutorials have been preparted by Milica Todorović (University of Turku) and Kunal Ghosh (Aalto University).
+The tutorials have been prepared by Milica Todorović (University of Turku) and Kunal Ghosh (Aalto University).

 ## How to run